biocore/songbird/README.md

 You can view the resulting visualization at https://view.qiime2.org

-It should look as follows
+Running these models on the full dataset can yield something similar to as follows
 ![biplot](https://github.com/mortonjt/songbird/raw/master/images/redsea-biplot.png "Regression biplot")